nltk/nltk/CONTRIBUTING.md

 # Contributing to NLTK

 Hi!
 Thanks for your interest in contributing to [NLTK](http://www.nltk.org/).
+:-) You'll be joining a [long list of contributors](https://github.com/nltk/nltk/blob/develop/AUTHORS.md).
-:-) In this document we'll try to summarize everything that you need to know to do a good job.
+In this document we'll try to summarize everything that you need to know to do a good job.